zsmagyari/ClimShift/README.md

 - *Remarks:*

-        - *if all four files can be identified by the toolbox the other controls will be enabled.*
+    - -	if all four files can be identified by the toolbox the other controls will be enabled.